mmsaki/blockchain/README.md

 To interact with the pychain ledger, provide input values for `sender`, `receiver` and `amount`.

-Once you get the app running it should look like this
+Once you get the app running, it should look like this:

 !['Stream lit screenshot'](./images/pychain_screenshot.jpg)